This post shares with you tried-and-true tips for how to pass the BTLPT.

 - Again, Barron’s AP Spanish book has decent written expression practice exercises.

-You’ll be one step closer to having your own bilingual classroom!
+Knowing how to pass the BTLPT means implementing these solid tips.
+You’re one step closer to having your own bilingual classroom!